Questions about driving electric? Here’s the straight scoop on the wide range of benefits you can expect as an EV Driver and Owner:

 Level 2 is where you plug into either a hard-wired (30A, 220V) or plugged (5-50R) wall-mounted or pedestal charger.
-These chargers are the most common type of home and public changing, charging an EV/PHEV between 3 to 8 hours.
+These chargers are the most common type of home and public charging, charging an EV/PHEV between 3 to 8 hours.
 It’s as simple as plugging in your phone before bed!

 Level 3 charging is equivalent to gas station dispensers.
 These units are public infrastructure and are located along highways and in parking areas, charging an EV in as little as 15 minutes!

 You can find out more information on our charging page